Live Oak Bank Review 2026

 Overall

-For savers interested in basic online accounts without maintenance fees and with high yields, Live Oak Bank offers a savings account and CDs that pay competitive rates.
+For savers interested in basic online accounts without maintenance fees and with high annual percentage yields (APYs), Live Oak Bank offers a competitive savings account and certificates of deposit (CDs).
 Those seeking money market or checking accounts, as well as a debit card, will need to look elsewhere.

 Pros